proilyxa/lara-thread/README.md

 php artisan vendor:publish --tag=proilyxa-lara-thread
 ```

+Laravel 10-11

-You need to install php8.1+ ZTS (Thread safe).
+Need to install php8.1+ ZTS (Thread safe).

-You also need to have the swoole 6.0+ extension installed, which was compiled with the --enable-swoole-thread parameter
+Need to have the swoole 6.0+ extension installed, which was compiled with the --enable-swoole-thread parameter

 https://wiki.swoole.com/en/#/thread/thread